ProfRosario/sandbox-readthedocs/docs/source/index.rst

-Title: Welcome to Lumache's documentation!
+Title: Home Page: Welcome to Lumache's documentation!
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers